RobertoOranger/2019-final-project-remix/design_pattern_decisions.md

 The addresses of Certificate contracts ( "contract child") are stored in an array.
 But it is expensive.
 When the number of certificates increases, the better solution is a mapping.

+Is it possible to reduce storage (it is expensive!) to reduce uint about date using uint32, not uint (it is 256 bits).